actions-marketplace-validations/howlowck_set-secrets-action/README.md

 # Set Repo Secrets

-This GitHub Action will set secrets to any repository
+This GitHub Action will set secrets to any repository that you have access to.

 ## Inputs